Carrie Fisher: Legacy

 In the absence of a star for Fisher on the Hollywood Walk of Fame after her death, fans created their own memorial using a blank star.
 Along with flowers and candles, words put on the blank star read, "Carrie Fisher / May The Force Be With You Always / Hope".
 Fans also gathered at the Yoda Fountain outside the Lucasfilm offices in San Francisco.
 In June 2021, it was announced that Fisher would receive an official star on the Hollywood Walk of Fame in 2022.
 She received the star on May 4, 2023, which was Star Wars Day.

 Plaque honoring Fisher outside Grauman's Chinese Theatre in Hollywood.

 In the video game Star Wars: The Old Republic, thousands of fans paid tribute to Fisher by gathering at House Organa on the planet Alderaan where Fisher's character in Star Wars was raised.
 Lightsaber vigils and similar events in Fisher's honor were held at various Alamo Drafthouse Cinema theaters and other sites.
 On January 6, 2017, the lights on Broadway in Manhattan were darkened for one minute in honor of Fisher and her mother.
 Fisher and Reynolds were also both featured in the 89th Academy Awards In Memoriam segment.
 On March 25, 2017, a public memorial for mother and daughter was held at the Hall of Liberty theater in Forest Lawn Memorial Park.
 The event was streamed live on Reynolds' website.
 On April 14, a special tribute to Fisher was held by Mark Hamill during the Star Wars Celebration in Orlando.
 The 2017 film Star Wars: The Last Jedi was dedicated to her memory.
 On October 27, 2023, James Blunt released an album including a track called "Dark Thought" about the death of Fisher, who was a friend of his.

-Filmography

-During her almost five-decade-long career, Fisher had appearances in more than 50 films, as well as various television series, documentaries, late night talk shows, video games, and commercials.
-Her credits also include writing novels, screenplays, television specials and series episodes.